GetHealthyCalculators

 Limitations

-• These ranges are general guidelines and may not apply to individuals with kidney disease or other medical conditions that require protein restriction.
+• These ranges are general guidelines and do not apply to individuals with chronic kidney disease, liver failure, or other conditions requiring protein restriction — always consult your healthcare provider.

-• Protein needs can vary based on body composition — someone with more lean mass may need more protein than someone of the same weight with less muscle.
+• Protein needs vary with body composition — someone with more lean mass may need more protein than another person of identical body weight.

 Frequently Asked Questions